 Certainly, family has played a major role in giving individuals a deeper connection — a degree of emotional comfort and security that civilization’s stories can’t impart.
 However, that is changing.
-As the economic survival pressures that pulled the family together wanes, family ties weaken.
+As the economic survival pressures that pulled the family together wanes, families move apart, which weakens familial ties.

 Besides weakening poverty’s social pull, the Electric Revolution also influences the story.
 Electric powered media (radio, movies, TV, Internet) allows more angles from which to see the proverbial elephant.
 That dilutes the narrative of the dominant ‘party line’.
-The Internet is the real game changer here.
+The Internet will be a real game changer here.

 The Internet offers ready access to everyone seeking a niche to connect.
 When moderate healthy ways to belong weaken, extremist cult paradigms jump in to fill the void.
 Nothing fills the void as satisfyingly as a cult or an obsession.
 Radicalization over the Internet works well to attract disaffected and disconnected souls seeking re-connection… or more to the point religion (from ligo “bind, connect”, i.e. re- (again) + ligare or “to reconnect,”)

-Giving every person immediate and complete access to any story out there greatly weakens the ability of hierarchical authorities to keep their herds in line; we can now think for ourselves!
+Giving every person immediate and complete access to any story out there greatly weakens the ability of hierarchical authorities to keep their herds in line… now we can ostensibly think for ourselves!
 This threatens hierarchical structure — the backbone of civilization!

 - The challenge for people post Electric Revolution will be to find a way to foster and maintain emotional comfort and security.
-The old forms: family, church, music, sports, politics, hobbies, work, etc., will prove to be less and less effective or sufficient.
-With the advent of the computer, the paradigm is evolving at light speed, or so it feels.
+The old forms: family, church, music, sports, politics, hobbies, work, etc., may prove to be less and less effective or sufficient, especially given computer caused disruption.

 Possible Silver Linings

 Now I’ll hazard a prediction, notwithstanding chapter 38’s Foreknowledge of the way, magnificent yet a beginning of folly.
-About a decade ago, it occurred to me that humanity’s salvation might lie in the fact that the median age of the population is steadily increasing, largely due to the Electric Revolution.
-When the median age of Earth’s population doubles, as it surely will, the effects will be profound.
+About a decade ago, it occurred to me that humanity’s salvation might lie in the fact that the median age of the population is steadily increasing, largely due to advances in science made possible by the Electric Revolution.
+When the median age of Earth’s population doubles, as it likely will, the effects will be profound.
 See Don’t trust anyone under 60, (p.193) and Core Issues of Human Nature: Ethics (p.594) for more thoughts on this.

 When people are fully engaged in the material survival side of life, they have little time or energy left over for dwelling on subtler existential concerns.
 That helps account for the fact that philosophers come from the more affluent social strata.

-As the world’s standard of living continues to rise, people gain more free time to mull over their own subtler existential concerns.
-The simple pat answers that civilization’s institutions offer (especially religious and political) will no longer suffice, forcing more people to look deeper for truth.
-The dilemma now becomes peering into the void for meaning.
+As the world’s standard of living continues to rise, people gain more free time to mull over their own subtler existential disquiet.
+The one-dimensional answers that cultural institutions (esp. religious and political) offer will no longer suffice, forcing more people to look deeper for life meaning.
 In a sense, the burden of life will shift from physical survival to psycho-emotional survival.

-Our human ancestors didn’t choose the civilization in which we’re stuck.
-It all happened gradually over thousands of years in a natural quest for greater comfort and security.
-We didn’t realize that we were trading emotional comfort and security of the old way, for the worldly comfort and security we sought… alas, unintended consequences!
-Ah yes, Not knowing the constant, rash actions lead to ominous results, and … not knowing this knowing is disease.
+Our human ancestors didn’t choose the civilization paradigm in which we’re now stuck.
+It all happened gradually over thousands of years in the quest for greater comfort and security.
+We didn’t realize that we were trading emotional comfort and security of the old way, for the worldly comfort and security we sought.
+Ah yes, as chapter 16 cautions, Not knowing the constant, rash actions lead to ominous results.

-Major changes for humanity began with the development of our cognitive ability 1-3 million years ago, the harnessing of fire half a million years ago, and the agricultural revolution 10,000 years ago.
-This last event launched humanity into a gradual transition between the stable old way and what will eventually be a somewhat stable updated old way, I predict.
+Major changes for humanity began with the development of our cognitive ability 1-3 million years ago, the harnessing of fire more than half a million years ago, and the agricultural revolution 10,000 years ago.
+This last event launched humanity into a gradual transition between the stable old way and what will eventually be a somewhat stable updated old way, or so I predict.
 Agriculture paved the way to metallurgy, literacy, economics, religion, bureaucracy, and other hallmarks of civilization.
-All this, in turn, brought us to what is the most profound turning point since we harnessed fire — the Electric Revolution.
+All this, in turn, brought us to what is the most profound turning point since we harnessed fire—the Electric Revolution.
 I call this riding the wave of evolution…

 (1) Hunter-gatherers seldom went overboard with their cultural narratives.
-Such reinforcement just wasn’t necessary; they acquired their emotional security organically.
+Such reinforcement just wasn’t necessary.
+They acquired their emotional security organically.
 Conversely, civilization’s narratives have more work to do.
-Both loyalist and rebels radically need their respective story line to shore up their sense of self, self-security, and self-righteous authenticity.
+Both loyalists and rebels desperately need their respective storylines to shore up their sense of self, self-security, and self-righteous authenticity.